 in leadership, extracurricular, and community service activities and a well-written

 The Honors College accepts applications from September 1 to December 1 of each year.
 TU students admitted through this process may join the Honors College for the ensuing spring semester and will receive most benefits of Honors status, although they will not receive a scholarship and most likely will not be able to move into Douglass House mid-year if they don’t already live there.
 However, they will be eligible to move into Douglass House for the next academic year if they currently live on campus.

 All applicants are notified of the Honors College admission decision by early February and spring applicants are notified on a rolling basis.
 To accept your offer of admission to the Honors College, follow these simple steps.

 2. Return your Towson University Enrollment Contract by May 1.
 By submitting the Towson University Enrollment Contract you are also confirming your enrollment in the Honors College.

 3. Learn more about living in Douglass House and the Honors Residential Community, and complete your Housing Request by the Department of Housing & Residence Life's posted deadline (usually on or around May 1).
-Incoming students are guaranteed housing in Douglass House if they submit all their housing deposit and forms by the Housing & Residence Life deadline and meet all other Housing & Residence Life expectations.
+Incoming Honors students who receive housing for the fall term are placed in Douglass House if they submit all their housing deposit and forms by the Housing & Residence Life deadline and meet all other Housing & Residence Life expectations.

-4. If a freshman, request one or two Honors courses on your Academic Interest Form.
-A complete list of fall term courses is usually published by early March each year.
-The Academic Interest Form is an advisory document and you may not be placed in the requested Honors courses depending on course availability and other scheduling concerns.
+4. If a freshman, submit your Academic Interest Form.
+The Academic Interest Form does not include Honors courses, but if available you will be placed in at least one and potentially more Honors versions of courses most appropriate for your schedule.
+Keep in mind the Academic Interest Form is an advisory document and you may not be placed in the requested courses depending on course availability and other scheduling concerns.